lidiia-tsymborovych/Creative-Backery-landing-page/README.md

-Creative Bakery Landing Page
+# Creative Bakery Landing Page

-This is a responsive landing page for Creative Bakery, designed to showcase their services and products with a focus on clean code and adaptive design.
+A responsive, modern landing page for Creative Bakery designed to showcase their products and services with a focus on clean code, usability, and flawless performance across all devices.

+---

-Technologies & Features
+## Technologies & Features

-SCSS (Sass): Used for organizing and modularizing styles.
+- **SCSS (Sass):** Modular and organized styling for easy maintenance and scalability.

-BEM (Block, Element, Modifier): A methodology for naming CSS classes, ensuring a scalable and predictable structure.
+- **BEM (Block, Element, Modifier):** Clear and predictable CSS naming methodology for scalable code.

-Responsive Design: Fully adapted for various screen sizes, including desktop (1280px), tablet (640px), and mobile devices (> 320px), scaling down from a 1440px design.
+- **Responsive Design:** Fully optimized for desktop (1280px+), tablet (640px), and mobile devices (>320px), smoothly scaling down from a 1440px base design.

-AOS (Animate On Scroll): A library for elegant scroll animations, enhancing user interaction.

-Setup & Running the Project
-Clone the repository:
+- **AOS (Animate On Scroll):** Smooth scroll-triggered animations that enhance user engagement without overwhelming.
+- **Clean, Semantic HTML:** Improves SEO and accessibility.
+- **Performance Optimizations:** Minimal and efficient code for fast loading even on slower devices.

+---

+## Getting Started

-git clone <your_repository_address>
+1. Clone the repository and navigate into the project folder: git clone <your_repository_address>

-Navigate to the project directory: cd creative-bakery-landing-page
+   cd creative-bakery-landing-page

-Install dependencies:
-npm install

-Start the project:
-npm start

-Development & Deployment
-All code is located in the src folder.
+2. Install dependencies and start the development server: npm install npm start

-Linting: Check code for style consistency: npm run lint.
+3. Lint your code for style consistency: npm run lint

-Deployment to GitHub Pages: npm run deploy.
+4. Build and deploy to GitHub Pages: npm run deploy

 Demo